KWASSI09/HeroesOfPymoli_Analysis_Using-Pandas/README.md

 ## Before You Begin

-1. Create a new repository for this project called `pandas-challenge`. **Do not add this homework to an existing repository**.
+1. Create a new repository for this project called `pandas-challenge.

 2. Clone the new repository to your computer.

-3. Inside your local Git repository, create a folder for this homework assignment and name the folder `PyCitySchools`.
+3. Inside your local Git repository, create a folder and name it `PyCitySchools`.

 4. Add your Jupyter notebook to this folder.
 This will be the main script to run for analysis.

-5. Push these changes to GitHub or GitLab.
+5. Push these changes to GitHub.